 Selecting The Right Conveyor Motor

-We can help you specify the right motor for even the most challenging, heaviest loads
+Specify the right motor for even the most challenging, heaviest loads

-Electric motors are available to suit most conveying applications, and have multiple variables to consider when making a selection.
+Electric motors are available to suit most conveying applications and have multiple variables to consider when making a selection.
 Understanding the terms used with electric motors is important to making a selection.

 Basic Electric Motor Terms: